 Laboratory exercises Laboratory report Experiment 2.
 Test 1.
 Divide a nutrient agar plate into four sections with a marking pen or the effectiveness of pencil.
-Label each section of the plate with numbers N 1, 2, 3, 4. hygienic and surgical 2.
-Label each plate with your group number and your name. hand antisepsis 3.
-On the surface of agar medium at section N 1 ma 1 untreated with any antiseptic (control).
-4. Wash your hands with soap as you do it usually a t home and make a fin- gerprint on the surface the agar medium at section N 2.
+Label each section of the plate with numbers N 1, 2, 3, 4. hygienic and surgical Label each plate with your group number and your name. hand antisepsis 3.
+On the surface of agar medium at section N 1 ma untreated with any antiseptic (control).
+4. Wash your hands with soap as you do it usually at gerprint on the surface the agar medium at section N 2.
 5. Wash your hands with soap twice and treat the fingers with antiseptic (1 % solution of iodopyron) - 2 minutes, neutralize iodopyron with neutralizer (1 % solution of sodium thiosulfate) for 2 minutes and make a fingerprint on the surface of agar medium at section N 3.
-6. Do not wash your hands and treat the fingers with antiseptic (1 % solution of iodopyron) - 2 minutes, neutralize iodopyron with neutralizer (1 % solution of sodium thiosulfate) for 2 minutes and make a fingerprint on the surface of agar medium at section N 3.
+6. Do not wash your hands and treat the fingers with antiseptic (1 % solution of iodopyron) - 2 minutes, neutralize iodopyron with neutralizer (1 % solution of sodium thiosulfate) for 2 minutes and make a fingerprint on the surface of agar medium at section N 4.
 7. Incubate Petri dishes at 37 °C for 24 hours.
-8. After incubation count the amount of colonies and fill in the table.
-Formulate the conclusion reg hygienic and surgical hand antisepsis - Section Experiment description Quantity of CFU 1 Control 2 Hygenic hand antisepsis (washing with soap) 3 Surgical hand antisepsis 4 Antisepsis with antiseptic iodopyron Conclusion Question for discussion: 1.
+8. After incubation count the amount of colonies grown at each section and fill in the table.
+Formulate the conclusion reg hygienic and surgical hand antisepsis Section Experiment description Quantity of CFU 1 Control 2 Hygenic hand antisepsis (washing with soap) 3 Surgical hand antisepsis 4 Antisepsis with antiseptic iodopyron Conclusion Question for discussion: 1.
 Define a pure culture, a mixed culture.
 2. Define a bacterial colony.
-List four characteristics by which bacterial colonies - 3.
-Why should a Petri dish not be left open for any extended period?
-4. Why does the streaking method of plates inocul colonies?
-5. Why are culture media sterilized be the relative value of broth and agar media in isolatin cultures.
-7. At what temperature does agar solidify - does agar melt?
+List four characteristics by which bacterial colonies may be distinguished.
+3. Why should a Petri dish not be left open for 4.
+Why does the streaking method of plates inocul • colonies?
+5. Why are culture media sterilized be the relative value of broth and agar media in isolating cultures.
+7. At what temperature does agar solidify does agar melt?
 8. Define a culture medium.
-9. Disc - cal and chemical factors involved in the composition tion, of a culture medium.
-10. Why is it necessar y to isolate individual colonies from a mixed growth?
-11. Are the large num found in the mouth cause for concern?
+9. Disc cal and chemical factors involved in the composition - · tion, of a culture medium.
+10. Why is it necessary to isolate individual colonies from a mixed growth?
+11. Are the large num = found in the mouth cause for concern?
 Explain.
-12. incubated in the inverted position?
-13. How do you should be picked from a plate culture of a mixed flor • sary to make pure subcultures of organisms grown fr 15.
+12. Why are plate cultures incubated in the inverted position?
+13. How do you should be picked from a plate culture of a mixed flor sary to make pure subcultures of organisms grown from 15.
 How can you determine whether a culture of 16.
-What kinds of clinical specimens may yield a m cultures?
-17. When more than one colony type app - what are the most likely sources of the extraneous or ganisms?
+What kinds of clinical specimens may yield a n cultures?
+17. When more than one colony type app what are the most likely sources of the extraneous or pears in a pure culture, distribution of the characters of the characters of j